 - Segmenting.
 Tap into the natural topography of your property to create intimate spaces.
 A small hill, a brook, a cluster of trees – nature has already created a palette for you to work with.
 Use it!
 Then, by adding fences, gazebos, arbors, trellises, and pergolas, you can offer your tenants places to gather – and places to get away.
 Segmenting your property with defined spaces for people to recreate (or meditate) encourages people to spend time outdoors, and endears them to the places they’ve chosen to work and live.

 - Layers.
 Layering is essential for creating interest and – movement – around a building or apartment complex.
 A strategically layered landscape is a critical – yet subtle – part of a well-orchestrated master plan.
 Most people sense the lack when layering is not done properly; something feels amiss.
 Medium-size conifers flanked by billowy shrubs ending in a bed of impatiens creates a ‘wave’ that piques interest – and sooths.
-Tiers of plants – from low to high – can draw the eye to a focal point, inviting a stressed-out employee, a frazzled young mother, or a weary shopper to sit for a moment in your gazebo.
+Tiers of plants – from low to high – can draw the eye to a focal point, or a bench can invite a stressed-out employee, a frazzled young mother, or a weary shopper to sit for a moment in your gazebo and rest.

 Think about how your property measures up in each of these five areas.
 Hopefully, your landscaping company has incorporated these strategic effects into your design, with a keen understanding of the impact each decision has on your tenants.